Hands-on Gear Review

 Finally, the Alpha SV’s zippers, drawcords, and wrist closures are as good as it gets.
 The zippers are noticeably better than our other award winning hardshells because they’re faster and easier to use.
 For example, the Patagonia Super Pluma generally requires two hands to open the main zip, but the Alpha SV slides open quickly with just one hand.
 This makes it easier to vent the jacket on the go and to access the interior zippered pockets with a single hand.

-Our men’s medium Fall 2013 Alpha SV weighs 17.7 ounces.
+Our men’s medium Fall 2013 Alpha SV weighs 17.9 ounces.
 This moderately light considering the jacket’s mobility and durability, but by most standards the jacket is heavy.
 Many other hardshells weigh significantly less and some shells weigh less than half as much.
 For example, the Patagonia M10 only weighs 8 oz.
-We can also compare the jacket to other types of outdoor gear.
-Many ultralight sleeping bags and ultralight tents the same or weigh the same or less than the Alpha SV!!
+When we compare this jacket to other types of outdoor gear we see that ultralight sleeping bags and ultralight tents weigh the same or less than the Alpha SV!!

 Durability is the primary reason to get the Alpha SV.
 The jacket uses a three-layer Gore-Tex Pro membrane with a high tech, top-tier face fabric.
 Gore’s Pro membrane is best for extended trips in severe conditions.
 It’s slightly less breathable than the company’s Active membrane, Mountain Hardwear’s Dry Q Elite, eVent, and Columbia’s Omni-Dry, but it is extremely durable.
 Pro Shell is backed by Gore’s unconditional lifetime warranty: if you aren’t fully satisfied with its durability, water resistance, or breathability you can return it.